vanmars/ahoy/README.md

 _No known bugs at this time._

 ## To Do/Improvements
-* Add music - correct answers, wrong answers, and win scenarios
+Saturday
+* Update random board show page to look like game board show page to accomodate new win image
-* Add animations: scrolling effect for how does it work section, loading wheel when api being called for random board, clouds across home screen, confetti on win screen?
+* Add animations: scrolling effect for how does it work section, clouds across home screen
+* Add many more entries to API!

+Sunday
 * Fix button hover styling on outlines and splash pages
 * Update data table visualization graph on README
-* Create better layout for about, credits, and directions pages
+* Finalize README documentation

+* Monday
+* Morning: Testing, testing, testing
+* Afternoon: Refactor!

+Tuesday
+* Final clean up
+* Prep for presentation
+* Add loading wheel animation to API page (and possible confetti on win page), if time

 ## Support and Contact Details